 Reports To: Crisis Lines Shift Supervisor

 Position Summary: This position answers calls on all of Lines for Life’s crisis and referral lines with care and compassion, and within the scope of the program.
-This position requires the ability to work during the swing shift and independently triage calls so that lines remain available for callers in escalated crisis.
+This position requires the ability to work during the day, swing or overnight shift and independently triage calls so that lines remain available for callers in escalated crisis.

 - Demonstrate the culture of Lines for Life by modeling behavior that supports the organization’s goals and philosophies.

 - Answer calls on all of Lines for Life’s crisis lines and after-hours contract lines with compassion in accordance with the organization’s training expectations and scope.

 - Document calls in an accurate and timely manner with the relevant clinical information.

 - Place follow-up calls to clients as scheduled by the shift supervisor

 - Assist with placing rescue calls as needed when other Crisis Lines staff are on acute calls requiring emergency assistance.